-Laurel House Social Work Racial Equity Scholarship Awards:
+Laurel House, Inc. announces the opening of the 4th annual Social Work Racial Equity Scholarship Award.

 Eligible applicants* must be:

-• a CT resident
+• CT residents

 • Black or Latino